Original Harry Potter film star to reprise role in TV series

 The actor also played the role of Gringotts goblin Griphook in the first Harry Potter film, but the character will be played by Leigh Gill in the series, set to be released on HBO in 2027.

-Davis will join previously announced cast members John Lithgow and Jaet McTeer, who will be playing Albus Dumbledore and Minerva McGonagall, respectively.
+Davis will join previously announced cast members John Lithgow and Janet McTeer, who will be playing Albus Dumbledore and Minerva McGonagall, respectively.

 Paapa Essiedu will take on Alan Rickman’s role of Severus Snape, with Nick Frost (Hagrid), Bel Powley (Petunia Dursley) and Katherine Parkinson (Molly Weasley) all set to appear.